 The Venetians wanted their three cardinals to hold back and await developments which might be favorable to Venice, but Cardinal Ottoboni was already committed to the French, Priuli (Bishop of Bergamo) was in league with Albani, and Barbarigo (Bishop of Brescia) wanted nothing to do with the political schemes of the Venetian Republic.

-The Zealots, the most numerous group, were led by Cardinal Giuseppe Imperiali, the papal Legate in Ferrara and Protector of Ireland, and by Cardinal Pietro Ottoboni.
+The Zealots [Zelanti], the most numerous group, were led by Cardinal Giuseppe Imperiali, the papal Legate in Ferrara and Protector of Ireland, and by Cardinal Pietro Ottoboni.
 Parties formed in favor of Cardinal Giulio Piazza (Bishop of Faenza), comprised of Italian nationalists; and another in favor of Cardinal Ulisse Gozzadini, Bishop of Imola.
 Cardinal Alberoni was also active, and along with Cardinal Giorgio Spinola, Cardinal of S. Agnese, formed a bloc of eight votes.
 They were working with the English agent in Rome, John Walton (an informant of no high reliability), whose purpose was to see that neither Paolucci nor Albani, nor their partisans, would be elected (Petruccelli, 24).

 In March Prince Albani wrote to his two brothers in conclave, "If conscience orders you to elect this pope [Gozzadini: portrait at left], I have nothing to say.
 I just warn you that on the day Gozzadini is pope, I will leave Rome with my family and not return until after his death."
 Unfortunately Gozzadini came to know about this letter (dispatch of Giacobazzi, March 25; Petruccelli, 31; Cardinal Ulisse Gozzadini's image at left).

 On April 10, Cardinal de Rohan arrived in Rome. followed by Cardinal de Bissy on the 12th, and Cardinal Melchior de Polignac on the 21st.
 (Boutry, 105).
 Polignac had been the conclavist of Cardinal de Bouillon in 1669 and again in 1691; he was thoroughly familiar with the habits of conclaves.
-He was also thoroughly familiar with the transaction in 1721 involving Cardinal Conti, Cardinal Rohan, Archbishop Dubois and Abbé Tencin that made Conti pope: "Quand il fut mort, on ne parle dans Rome que de cette affaire.
+He was also thoroughly familiar with the transaction which had taken place in 1721 involving Cardinal Conti, Cardinal Rohan, Archbishop Dubois and Abbé Tencin that made Conti pope: "Quand il fut mort, on ne parle dans Rome que de cette affaire.
 Les zélants protestèrent de mourir plutôt que de souffrir une seconde fois de semblables pratiques et les moins zélés se demandaient comment on pourrait se fier à quelqu'un, après ce qui venait d' arriver."
 (Boutry, 34-35).

 Cardinal Rohan believed that, thanks to his groundwork with Cienfuegos, Aquaviva and Albani, he would have an easy time achieving his goals.
 He was taken by surprise by the revelations of his past deeds, but worse was about to befall him.
 He had been carrying an agreement, made in Paris, to join with Cardinal Albani's faction to make Cardinal Fabio Olivieri pope, in exchange for a number of concessions, including (according to Walton, in a dispatch of April 18) three red hats for the French.
 The agreement was made public by Cardinal Del Giudice, the Cardinal Bishop of Frascati, and it caused a sensation of indignation (a leak in Paris had become known to Cardinal Corsini, who passed on the information).
 The ambassador of Turin, De Gubernatis, wrote, in a dispatch of April 22, of a universal outcry against Olivieri.
 (Petruccelli, 34) An investigation, pressed by the Zelanti, revealed that Olivieri had signed more than twenty letters involving negotiations with France, Spain and Vienna.
 Twenty-one cardinals, led by Giorgio Spinola and Francesco Del Giudice, signed a pledge to die in conclave before giving their assent to the election of Olivieri (Petruccelli, 35).
 Corsini agreed to the pledge, but refused to sign the agreement.
 That number constituted an exclusiva tacita.
 Albani finally abandoned Olivieri.
 Without a candidate, Rohan immediately wrote to Paris for instructions; Cienfuegos wrote to Vienna; and Acquaviva wrote to Madrid.
 While waiting for responses, Cardinal Albani proposed one after another of his candidates, without hope or expectation of success.
 The Zealots continued to advance the cause of Paolucci.
 Rohan, ill, left the conclave for a few days.
 On his return, he is said to have remarked in very bad humor, "Ah!
 Vous ne voulez pas d' Olivieri; soit; mais vous n'aurez pas non plus Paolucci."
 (Petruccelli, 36)